Dhrumil-soni/Game/README.md

 # JS-game
 <br>
-This is very small game called "Stone-Paper_Scissor".
+This is very small game called "Stone-Paper-Scissor".